 Andrea Weston-Smart, a Marketing Coordinator with SCJ, has put her talent into many theatrical productions in the South Sound since re-entering the scene in 2013.
 She acts with several groups and serves as a board member of the Olympia Little Theatre.

 In December 2020 she was invited to step into a new role as director.
-The project is Goldfinch Productions’ radio adaption of the play Rachel and features an all-Black cast.
+The project is Goldfinch Productions’ radio adaptation of the play Rachel and features an all-Black cast.
 Written over 100 years ago, Rachel is one of the first plays by a Black American.
 Oly Arts called the production “monumental – historic – a first for Olympia.”

 The Story’s Themes, Past and Present

 Named after the main character, the story follows a young Black woman as she comes to see the pervasiveness and impacts of racism.
-While it would be nearly a century before the term “white privilege” became well-known, the play highlights disadvantages African-Americans face because of the color of their skin.
+While it would be nearly a century before the term “white privilege” became well-known, the play highlights disadvantages African Americans face because of the color of their skin.
 Rachel’s deepened understanding leads her to make a painful decision that she will feel for the rest of her life.

 “Unfortunately, we’re still experiencing a lot of the themes this play deals with,” said Andrea.
-“There’s a character who talks about what’s keeping African-Americans down, including problems at the ballot box.
+“There’s a character who talks about what’s keeping African Americans down, including problems at the ballot box.
 We’re dealing with that to this day,” she said in an interview with The Olympian.

 Directing and Production